 - The availability of space in your preferred residence hall(s)

-Each new student’s position in the room assignment is determined by the date their enrollment deposit was recorded by Admissions.
+Each new student’s position in the room assignment process is determined by the date their enrollment deposit was recorded by Admissions.
 The earlier your deposit is made, the more likely you will be assigned to one of your preferred residence halls.
 We make every effort to assign students to one of their preferred halls, but space limitations may result in cases where we cannot fulfill a student’s hall preferences, and they will be assigned to another hall.
 All of our Houses are unique and engaging and we have found that most students quickly make connections in whatever residence hall they have been assigned.